Is it easy to find job in Dubai?

 Regarding the documents required to apply for a tourist visa, a travel agency only needs your passport copy and coloured passport photo with white background.
 It will take 3-5 days working to apply for a visa.

 Now that you have saved enough, you must plan on how you can actually come to Dubai.
-It’s not enough that you have money, guarantee of support and a visit visa on hand to enter UAE.
+It’s not enough that you have the money, guarantee of support, and a visit visa on hand to enter UAE.
 Philippine Immigration officers are quite strict on letting people out of country.
 I understand that they are trying to avoid human trafficking and I totally agree but I thought if you have a valid visa to your destination country, one must be free to exit without being questioned like you’ve done some crime.

 I have known lot of ways people tried to reach Dubai.
 Some tells the immigration officers that they are going to Dubai for vacation- very straightforward answer.
 If you have relative in Dubai and/or has a decent job in the Philippines, then this is really a viable reason.
 Others would go to Singapore, Hong Kong or Macau and from there go straight to Dubai.
-But this option has long been known to immigration and usually don’t work anymore.
+But this option has long been known to immigration and usually doesn’t work anymore.
 I heard that going on a group tour helps but don’t take my word for it.
-I think the best piece of advice I can give you is to speak confidently, look the immigration officer in the eye, answer as truthful as possible and pray for the best.
+I think the best piece of advice I can give you is to speak confidently, look the immigration officer in the eye, answer as truthful as possible, and pray for the best.

 Which leads me to my next most important advice.
 Instead of going through all these costs and hassle, why don’t you apply through recruitment agencies?
-Legit recruiters won’t ask for a single placement fee and you’ll come to Dubai with a job.
+Legit recruiters won’t ask for a single fee from you and you’ll come to Dubai with a job.
 Right?
 This is the first thing I tell people who asks me for advice on how to come here.
 Because it’s the safest and most effective way.